frencojobs/derry/README.md

   - pub run build_runner build
 ```

-Note that the executions will happen in separated processes, use `&&` to execute multiple scripts in the same process.
-Alternatively, you can also configure `execution` value.
+Note that the executions will happen in separate processes, use `&&` to execute multiple scripts in the same process.
+Alternatively, you can also configure the `execution` value.

 ```yaml
 build: